fakedrtom/oncogemini/README.md

 ```
 ### *bottleneck*
 The *bottleneck* tool is designed to identify variants whose allele frequencies increase across
 sampling timepoints.
-By default, *bottleneck* will require a variant to be absent in any normal
-samples, the slope made by all included allele frequencies is greater than 0.05, and the R
+By default, *bottleneck* will require the slope made by all included allele
-correlation coefficient for all allele frequencies is greater than 0.5, but these and other parameters
+frequencies to be greater than 0.05, and the R correlation coefficient for all allele frequencies
+to be greater than 0.5.
+If a normal sample has been included, it will also require that variant
-can be adjusted with the following usage options:
+allele frquencies for that sample be 0.
+These and other parameters can be adjusted with the
+following usage options:

 ```
 optional arguments: